 Burj Khalifa's design is inspired by Middle Eastern architecture, but an international team of experts came together to build it.

-Each of Burj Khalifa's three sky lobbies has been designed with bespoke furniture, making them a unique communal space for residents to gather and share the view.
+Each of Burj Khalifa's three sky lobbies has been designed with bespoke furniture, making the unique communal space for residents to gather and share the view.

 Skidmore, Owings and Merrill created close to 4,000 drawings when designing Burj Khalifa; when the building was on site, close to 10 times more drawings were produced.